tokenring-ai/javascript/README.md

 This package registers tools that allow AI agents to:

-- Run ESLint with auto-fix on JavaScript/TypeScript files to automatically fix code style issues
+- Run ESLint with auto-fix on JavaScript/TypeScript files in the codebase to automatically fix code style issues
 - Install and remove packages using detected package managers (pnpm, npm, yarn)
 - Execute JavaScript scripts in both ESM and CommonJS formats with timeout controls